kikuchy/kansher/README.md

 ## What it means...

-"Osewer" comes from a Japanese word "お世話" (Osewa).
+"Kansher" comes from a Japanese word "感謝" (kɑ́ːnʃɑ).

-It means taking care, help somedodys or assistance.
+It means a thankfulness or gratitude.

 Our product is made up of many libraries and softwares.

-Legal Alignment is one of obligation, but this is the way of telling "thank you" for creators of libraries.
+Notice of License is one of obligation, but this is the way of telling "thank you" for creators of libraries.

 Why don't you tell your thanks?
 And fill your `build.gradle` with thankfullness and happiness!